-- If there is any possibility that you may be pregnant
+- If there is any possibility that you may be pregnant.

-Before the colonoscopy your bowel needs to be prepared so that it is free of faecal material for this examination – this means you need to have a special low residue diet and laxatives prior to the scan.
+Before the colonoscopy your bowel needs to be prepared so that it is free of faecal material for this examination which means you need to have a special low residue diet and laxatives prior to the scan.
 Please contact one of our clinics to arrange your preparation and appointment time.

 TWO days before examination